netlify/netlify-cms-legacy/README.md

 # Netlify CMS

-**Current work on Netlify CMS is taking place in the [React branch](https://github.com/netlify/netlify-cms/tree/react).
-The current Ember prototype is still more functional, but we expect the React version to overtake it soon.**
+**This branch is the original Ember based prototype of netlify-CMS.
+All active development is now taking place on the React version**

 A CMS for static site generators.
 Give non-technical users a simple way to edit and add content to any site built with a static site generator.